iAli61/screenAgent/REFACTORING_PLAN.md

 ---
-# 🎉 FLASK MIGRATION SUCCESS - June 23, 2025
+# 🎉 BACKEND REFACTORING COMPLETED SUCCESSFULLY - June 23, 2025

-## ✅ CORE FLASK MIGRATION COMPLETED SUCCESSFULLY!
+## ✅ PHASE 3 IMPLEMENTATION COMPLETE!

-**MAJOR ACHIEVEMENT**: The ScreenAgent backend has been successfully migrated from a custom HTTP server to a modern Flask + Swagger application while preserving the clean architecture.
+**MAJOR ACHIEVEMENT**: The ScreenAgent backend refactoring has been **COMPLETED SUCCESSFULLY** with Flask migration and critical bug fixes implemented.

 ### 🏆 What Was Accomplished: